-This flight delay compensation landing page makes it very clear what they offer clients.
+This flight delay compensation law firm landing page makes it very clear what they offer clients.
 It's right in the headline.
-The page also provides social proof and makes the value proposition clear.
+Claim Compass page also provides social proof and makes the value proposition clear.

-This landing page begins with an excellent headline that reassures visitors they are learning more about an attorney who specializes in impaired driving cases.
+This law firm landing page begins with an excellent headline that reassures visitors they are learning more about a lawyer who specializes in impaired driving cases.
 It is followed by reassuring text and a CTA button that highlights the offer of a free consultation.

-If visitors scroll further, they will see convincing data about Alan Pearse and his success as an attorney.
+If visitors scroll further, they will see convincing data about Alan Pearse and his success as a lawyer.
 The copy details how he is uniquely qualified to work on these cases, and the page ends with a video and client testimonials.

 “Get Your License Back."
 This powerful headline is an excellent opener.
 It makes it clear to visitors that this law firm will help them solve this pressing problem.
 The follow-up copy clarifies that they are able to have immediate roadside sanctions dismissed.

 This section is followed by a link to successful cases and five trust badges from recognizable sources, stats about the company, and additional law-specific trust indicators.
-The page also uses a contrasting color for the CTA button.
+Defend Your DUI law firm landing page also uses a contrasting color for the CTA button.
 This use could indicate that the web developer engaged in A/B testing.

 This page is a service-based lawyer landing page for workplace law.
 Before anything else, clients are given an opportunity to read more about other services or request a consultation.

 There are also details about the law firm and several positive client reviews.
-Visitors who would like to learn more can read up on the specific types of labor law the firm practices and gather information about the attorneys who work there.
+Visitors who would like to learn more about Taylor Janis can read up on the specific types of labor law the firm practices and gather information about the attorneys who work there.

 This page is a landing page for wills, probate, litigation, and estate planning.
 It is also location-specific, as it mentions Calgary in the subheading.
 This element could impact search results.

 The page features trust indicators, client testimonials, and a lengthy description of each of the services provided.
-This page is a great example of a landing page that provides visitors with a significant amount of information and encourages them to learn as much as possible before making a high-impact decision.
+Passages Law is a great example of a law firm landing page that provides visitors with a significant amount of information and encourages them to learn as much as possible before making a high-impact decision.

-There are some best practices that apply to most landing pages.
-This reality includes pages for law firms.
+There are certain best practices that apply to most landing pages, and that includes pages for law firms.

 Our team of legal digital marketing experts can help you determine the best approach for your lawyer landing pages.
-We will work with you to identify your campaign goals and ensure that your pages work well as part of your overall campaign.
-Our team also offers law firm search engine optimization services, PPC management for lawyers, and web design services.
+We will work with you to identify your campaign goals and ensure that your pages work well and convert visitors into clients.
+Our team also offers law firm search engine optimization services, lawyer PPC management, and web design services.
 Contact us for a free consultation.